total-typescript/total-typescript-book/book-content/book.md

 move("left", 5);
 ```

-To test this function, we have the `@ts-expect-error` directives that tell TypeScript we expect the following lines to throw an error.
+To test this function, we have some `@ts-expect-error` directives that tell TypeScript we expect the following lines to throw an error.

 However, since the `move` function currently takes in a `string` for the `direction` parameter, we can pass in any string we want, even if it's not a valid direction.
 There is also a test where we expect that passing `20` as a distance won't work, but it's being accepted as well.